zoeludena/SeeRiseWebsite/index.md

 <iframe src="assets/figures/nasa_slr_projection.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

 Our fifth figure plots the NASA projection for SSP 245 and the emulators.
+We can see that we are underpredicting quite a bit.
+The emulator that performs the best appears to be the gaussian process.

 <iframe src="assets/figures/ssp245_projection.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>